-My family joined Ascension back in 2005/2006.
+My family joined Ascension in 2005.
 Both of our boys were baptized at St. John’s Cathedral but we were looking to join a small local congregation.
 A friend told us about Church of the Ascension and the rest is history.
 Our oldest son was confirmed at Ascension in 2016 and our youngest will be confirmed in 2018.
 I have previously served as the Treasurer and been a member of the Vestry.

 I grew up in Arvada Colorado and have been a Denver resident since 1991.
 I work in finance and hope to use my business experience to help keep the church on solid financial footing and grow the congregation.